DallanQ/tiny_towns/Manual.md

 10. Shuffle the Monument cards and deal each player 2 Monument cards face-down, which they should look at but keep secret.
 Players should select 1 Monument card to keep and discard the other to the box, face-down.

-11. Give each player 1 wooden monument ( which they should keep next to their Monument card.
+11. Give each player 1 wooden monument, which they should keep next to their Monument card.
 Return any remaining monuments to the box — they will not be available to players in this game.
 For your first game, you may want to play without monuments.

 recommended cards for first play